Carlens Arcus

-Carlens Arcus (born 28 June 1996) is a Haitian professional footballer who plays as a right-back for Eredivisie club Vitesse and the Haiti national team.
+Carlens Arcus (born 28 June 1996) is a Haitian professional footballer who plays as a right-back for Ligue 1 club Angers and the Haiti national team.

 Club career

 When Arcus was about 15–16 years of age, he travelled to São Paulo, Brazil, and played for a Série D club, where he learned Portuguese.
 In 2014, he returned to Haiti and played for top-tier Racing Club Haïtien and then for Club Sportif Saint-Louis of the second division.

 Arcus played for Troyes in Ligue 1 in 2015, until signing with Lille in 2016.

 On 23 June 2022, Arcus signed a three-year contract with Vitesse in the Netherlands.

+On 27 June 2024, Arcus signed for Ligue 1 club Angers on a two-year deal.